Request Request an Appointment Schedule Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 A mother and baby smiling while laying on a bed

 Does your child need a lip and tongue tie treatment?
-If so, the team at Happy Teeth of Levittown is pleased to offer a safe and effective solution to give your baby the help they need to nurse, speak, and have a normal oral function.
+If so, the team at Happy Teeth Pediatric Dentistry and Orthodontics is pleased to offer a safe and effective solution to give your baby the help they need to nurse, speak, and have a normal oral function.
 Dr. Singh and his team of professionals have compiled some frequently asked questions about frenectomies to help you determine if this type of treatment is right for your little one.
 If at any point you have additional questions and want to know more, please don’t hesitate to contact us or schedule an appointment.

 WILL MY INFANT BE ABLE TO NURSE IMMEDIATELY AFTER THE PROCEDURE?